Have you ever thought about going abroad during your teacher training programme?

 I was in the Irish capital Dublin for almost 6 months.

 Living in Ireland for a longer period of time had been a dream of mine for several years.
 My grandparents live in Ireland and I also have some very good friends there.
 However, they don't live directly in Dublin, but rather in the countryside, about two hours away from there.
-However, I wanted to do my internship in Dublin because I really like the city life.
+However, I wanted to do my internship in Dublin as I really like the big city life.

-Was it easy to get in touch with locals?
+Was it easy to socialise with locals?

 How high was the cost of living at your internship location?

 The cost of living in Dublin is a lot higher than in Erfurt and also than in other cities in Germany.
-The housing market in Dublin is a disaster, many students share a room to pay a lower rent.
+The housing market in Dublin is a disaster, many students share a room in order to pay a lower rent.

 I was very lucky with my shared flat.
-I had a single room for about €450 a month.
-This price is extremely good for Dublin.
-For example, a friend of mine shared a room with two other girls and had to pay €380 a month for that room.
-Another had a single room for around 700€ a month.
-In addition, going out to eat and drink is more expensive than in Germany.
-For a pint of beer you usually pay between 5€ and 7€.
+I had a single room for around €450 a month.
+This price is very good for Dublin.
+For example, a friend of mine shared a room with two other girls and had to pay €380 a month for this room.
+Another girl had a single room for around €700 a month.
+In addition, eating and drinking out is also more expensive than in Germany.
+You usually pay between €5 and €7 for a pint of beer.

 What did you miss most about Germany?